CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Running from the Code

-Run the code
+Run the code:

 ```shell
 go run ./cmd/main.go
 ```

-Run the code with the flag
+Run the code with the flag:

 ```shell
 go run ./cmd/main.go -appconf=.env